theriex/spa/README.md

   - "&#95;xsec&#95;" (section) means include the contents of this folder as a section in the parent page rather than writing a separate html file.

+  - "&#95;orgf&#95;" (organizational folder) means traverse this directory and note any associated text, but don't treat it as a full section.
+    Use this for intermediate directories.

   - "&#95;xntr&#95;" (no traversal) means include a link to this folder but don't generate any html for it.